 One Of Our Most Frequently Asked Questions Is Which Kiln Dried Logs To Buy - Ash Oak Or Birch?

-Kiln Dried Ash tends to be the most popular wood and is known as the "King Of Firewood" as it lights quickly, burns really hot and lasts a long time.
-It has in the past been the favourite species and by far our best seller but is rapidly being caught up by Oak & Birch
+Kiln Dried Ash lights quickly, burns really hot and lasts a long time.
+It has in the past been the favourite species because it was really the first available species in to be kiln dried bulk, but now Oak & Birch are equally as popular.

-Kiln Dried Oak is a great wood, it's more dense than the other species, has a much thicker bark and is rougher to the touch and because of its weight and density it does take slightly longer to build up to temperature but once it does it generates great heat, has a lovely aroma and is a very long lasting wood and the logs tend to be slightly larger.
+Kiln Dried Oak is a great wood, it's more dense than the other species, has a much thicker bark and is rougher to the touch and because of its weight and density it does take slightly longer to build up to temperature but once it does it generates amazing heat (more than Ash), has a lovely aroma and is a very long lasting wood and the logs tend to be slightly larger.

-Kiln Dried Birch is a great option for smaller stoves, it lights very quickly especially with it's flakey bark, tends to get hotter more quickly and the logs tend to be a touch thinner, and once fire is up to temperature you do need to turn down your vents to slow down the speed of burn but it is a very good species for log stoves.
+Kiln Dried Birch is a great option for smaller stoves, it lights very quickly especially with it's flakey bark, tends to get hotter more quickly and the logs tend to be a touch thinner, and once fire is up to temperature you do need to turn down your vents to slow down the speed of burn but it is a very good all round species for log stoves and is more economical than Ash & Oak.

 When deciding which type to go for also bear in mind the size of your log stove as that can make a difference to the volume you will burn